Kurt Weiland: Career in the Church of Scientology

 In an interview at the National Press Club in 1994, the St. Petersburg Times asked Weiland and Scientology President Heber Jentzsch about the Church of Scientology's practice of investigating reporters who write about Scientology.
 "First of all, we don't do that.
-There's no institutional or organized campaign or effort or action ongoing to go after a reporter," lied Weiland.
+There's no institutional or organized campaign or effort or action ongoing to go after a reporter," claimed Weiland.
 When asked about a discrepancy after Church of Scientology officials confirmed in 1998 that their attorneys had hired a firm to investigate a reporter for the Boston Herald, Weiland said: "It's not a personal thing.
 Every time a reporter steps out of his way to create damage to the church ... then, of course, it's gloves off."
 He said that the Boston Herald reporter's articles were inaccurate, and the Church of Scientology decided to investigate the individual in order to determine what "vested interest" he was working for and what "sinister motive" he had.

-Weiland was the deputy commanding officer of the Office of Special Affairs in 1995, and served on the board of directors of the Church of Scientology International.
+Weiland was the deputy commanding officer of the Office of Special Affairs in 1995.
 In 1996 he was director of the Office of Special Affairs, and in 1997 Weiland managed external affairs for the Church of Scientology.

 On June 13, 2003, Weiland accompanied actor and Scientologist Tom Cruise and director of the Church of Scientology's Los Angeles Celebrity Centre, Tommy Davis, to meet with then-United States deputy secretary of state Richard Armitage.
 In the half-hour-long private meeting, they raised concerns with Armitage about the treatment of Scientologists in Germany and other countries.

 In 2006, Weiland was listed on a "Senior Honor Roll" in Impact, the magazine of the International Association of Scientologists.

 According to former Gold Base workers, Weiland was detained in The Hole, a pseudo-prison which Church of Scientology leader David Miscavige started in 2004.